Solicitation: No soliciting signs – residential

 In addition to the inchoate offense of solicitation, "solicitor" can also refer to a door-to-door salesman.
-This creates another form of illegal solicitation, as in many jurisdictions, it is illegal to ignore "no soliciting" signs with the burden typically resting upon the solicitor to look for the sign and upon observation to vacate the premises without attempting to contact the homeowner.
+This creates another form of illegal solicitation, as in a number of jurisdictions, it is illegal to ignore "no soliciting" signs with the burden typically resting upon the solicitor to look for the sign and upon observation to vacate the premises without attempting to contact the homeowner.
 Some cities require the employer to properly train employees on the appropriate observation of local solicitation ordinances and instruct them to always carry an identifying badge that they must show upon request.

 City ordinances vary but may require a soliciting sign to be of a certain dimension to qualify for legal protection.
 Some signs may cite the city ordinance and describe the consequences to the solicitor.
 Although certainly not required, such methods may be more effective at deterring unwanted solicitation.